charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **Not for Linux.**
   Our systems are Linux-based and Linux is used by many computational scientists.
-  Therefore, we did not try to reproduce systems which were not Linux based.
+  Therefore, we did not try to reproduce systems that were not Linux based.

 - **VMs too slow.**
   Some provenance collectors require running the code in a virtual machine.
   We know a priori that these methods are prohibitively slow, with Panorama reporting 20x average overhead [@yinPanoramaCapturingSystemwide2007], which is too slow for practical use.

 - **Requires recompilation.**
-  Some provenance collectors require the user to recompile their entire application and library stack.
+  Some provenance collectors require users to recompile their entire application and library stack.
-  This is prohibitively onerous and negates the otherwise low cost of switching to system-level provenance we are pursuing.
+  Recompiling is prohibitively onerous and negates the otherwise low cost of switching to system-level provenance we are pursuing.

 - **Requires special hardware.**
-  Some methods require certain CPUs, e.g., Intel CPUs for a dynamic instrumention tool called Intel PIN.
+  Some methods require specific CPUs, e.g., Intel CPUs for a dynamic instrumentation tool called Intel PIN.
-  Being limited to certain CPUs violates our goal of promulgating reproducibility to as many people as possible.
+  Being limited to specific CPUs violates our goal of promulgating reproducibility to as many people as possible.

 - **No source.**
   <!--TODO: Evaluate this first, so  "no source" AND "requires kernel changes" would be classified as "no source".
 Future work may be able to reproduce collectors which require kernel changes (or VMs), but has no chance of reproducing collectors which have no source.-->
   We searched the original papers, GitHub, BitBucket, Google, and emailed the first author (CCing the others).
   If we still could not find the source code for a particular provenance collector, we cannot reproduce it.
-  Note, however, that RecProv is implemented using rr, so we can use rr as a lower-bound for RecProv.
+  Note that RecProv is implemented using rr, so we can use rr as a lower-bound for RecProv.

 - **Requires custom kernel (Hi-Fi, LPM/ProvMon, CamFlow).**
-  Collectors which modify Linux kernel code are out-of-scope for this work due to their increased maintenance overhead, security risk, and difficulty of system administration.
+  Collectors that modify Linux kernel code are out-of-scope for this work due to their increased maintenance overhead, security risk, and difficulty of system administration.
   Indeed, many of the systems are too old to be usable: LPM/ProvMon is a patch-set for Linux 2.6.32 (reached end-of-life 2016), Hi-Fi is a patch-set for Linux 3.2 (reached end-of-life in 2018).
-  On the other hand, SingularityCE/Apptainer require Linux $\geq$ 3.8 for user namespaces.
+  On the other hand, SingularityCE/Apptainer requires Linux $\geq$ 3.8 for user namespaces.

 <!-- - **Ancient kernel (Hi-Fi and LPM/ProvMon).** -->
 <!--   Some provenance systems are implemented as patches into the Linux kernel. -->